 Procedures

+[For review: The Qualtrics survey .QSF file and an exported DOCX file are provided on the OSF folder.
+A preview link of the Qualtrics survey is provided on: https://hku.au1.qualtrics.com/jfe/preview/SV_9Lbg9AMWKEBZagC?Q_CHL=preview&Q_SurveyVersionID=current ]

 We reached out to the authors of the target article and are very grateful for the materials they provided which were very helpful in our reconstruction of the materials.

 Following consent and qualification questions, participants answered with three allocation tasks as replication of Studies 1, 2, and 5 in the target article.
-Participants then answered two trait scales measuring desire for choice diversity and patriotism.
+Participants then answered a trait scale measuring desire for choice diversity.
 Finally, they answered funneling and demographics sections, and were debriefed.

-[For review: The Qualtrics survey .QSF file and an exported DOCX file are provided on the OSF folder.
-A preview link of the Qualtrics survey is provided on: https://hku.au1.qualtrics.com/jfe/preview/SV_9Lbg9AMWKEBZagC?Q_CHL=preview&Q_SurveyVersionID=current ]

 We summarized the manipulations and measures for each study in Tables 4, 5, and 6, and provided additional details and all scales and measures in the supplementary.

 Manipulations